-It’s strawberry time in the Lowcountry!
+It’s strawberry time, a time to dream of lemon cream mixed berry tart.
 Get to know the Lowcountry of South Carolina – a beautiful, historic place that inspires every day of every season.
 Whether it’s creating new recipes with finds from our local farms and Farmers’ Markets, or strolling through Beaufort’s historic streets, please join me in exploring the goodness, history, and beauty of this special place.

 Here’s a picture from my corner of the world in Habersham, Beaufort, South Carolina.
 I never grow tired of strolling this neighborhood.
 Although we cannot be at church this year on Palm Sunday, we can see the Lord in all of God’s creation.